 Leslie Pearson is a multimedia artist who utilizes many fiber based materials, processes and techniques to create sculptures, installations, encaustic paintings, and handmade books in which she explores themes of memory and identity.
 She pursues art as a studio artist, community arts advocate and educator.
 In 1998 she earned a Bachelor’s degree in Fine Art from Southeast Missouri State University and was heavily involved in community arts programming as the Assistant Director of the Arts Council of Southeast Missouri and co-curator of Gallery 100 and the Lorimier Gallery in Cape Girardeau, Missouri.
 In 2000 she earned a Master’s degree in Museum Studies at Newcastle University in England and completed an internship at the Northern Gallery for Contemporary Art in Sunderland, UK.

 In 2011, she earned an MFA in Textile Design at East Carolina University’s School of Art and Design in Greenville, North Carolina where she taught textile classes and worked as a studio assistant in the textile department.
-Currently she teaches painting, design, and art appreciation classes at Brunswick Community College in Bolivia, North Carolina and exhibits her work nationally and internationally.
+She has taught painting and design classes at Brunswick Community College in Bolivia, North Carolina.
+Pearson exhibits her work nationally and internationally.